Blue Heelers: episode guide

 Meanwhile PJ is investigating a series of credit card frauds about town.
 It’s Ben who first notices a link between the frauds and the furniture warehouse.
 He starts to question if the elusive intruder was actually a burglar.

-In their quest to uncover the truth, Ben and Susie find themselves back at the warehouse at night chasing a suspect—with their guns drawn.
+In their quest to uncover the truth, Ben and Susie find themselves back at the warehouse at night chasing a suspect — with their guns drawn.

-Guest Starring: Mark Mitchell as Arnold Robinson, Shelley Krape as Phoebe Robinson, Jay Bowen as Peter Garrison, Gus Mercurio as Harry Spencer, Neil Pigot as Inspector Falcon-Price, Flynn Owen as Denise West, Merfyn Owen as Fr Brian Hegarty, Jeremy Kewley as Tony Timms
+Guest Starring: Mark Mitchell as Arnold Robinson, Shelley Krape as Phoebe Robinson, Jay Bowen as Peter Garrison, Gus Mercurio as Harry Spencer, Neil Pigot as Inspector Falcon-Price, Flynn Cohen as Denise West, Merfyn Owen as Fr Brian Hegarty, Jeremy Kewley as Tony Timms

 Echos

-June 30, 2004
+Wed, June 30, 2004

-Audience: 1.4 million
+Ratings: 1.4 million

-Jo and PJ’s romance is blooming when he agrees to them having a baby together.
-There’s one proviso—they get married first!
+Jo and PJ's romance is blooming when he agrees to them having a baby together.
+There's one proviso — they get married first!
 Jo is over the moon and they buy an expensive engagement ring that day.

 But the bliss turns to suspicion when a case drags up Maggie’s memory and PJ starts to question his feelings for Jo.
 Tom senses PJ’s apprehension and assures him love the second time around can be just as fulfilling.
 While Tom’s marriage to the Rev Grace Curtis is flourishing, PJ is haunted by nightmares of Maggie’s death.